Regulation 19 Rutland Local Plan

 Duty to co-operate?
 Not specified

-The approach to monitoring the plan's effectiveness seems to focus mainly on the achievement of housing targets and
+The approach to monitoring the plan's effectiveness seems to focus mainly on the achievement of housing targets and the number of applications approved or otherwise in accordance with the various policies.

 Object